robinovitch61/hotstuff/README.md

 - [x] Figure out why control-click not working on windows [5]
 - [x] Remove unidirectional from hotstuff-network and standardize away from source/target naming [5]
 - [x] Migrate to thermalmodel.com [5]
-- [ ] Disallow nodes being named the same thing [5]
+- [x] Disallow nodes being named the same thing [5]
+- [ ] Disallow selecting first/second node in connection table to generate duplicate [5]
+- [ ] Visual validation on cell entries with tooltip describing invalid condition [5]
+- [ ] Visual difference to single, double connection lines amongst cond/conv/rad [5]
 - [ ] Heat transfer naming conventions correct (a to b, a is hotter than b to start) [5]
 - [ ] Limit num points and/or compress appState to not hit limits on localStorage - do not store results in browser, run model before exporting everything [5]
 - [ ] Optional notes field for nodes/connections in table.
 - [ ] Logo + favicon [5]
 - [ ] Fun default model (models?)
 [5]
-- [ ] Visual validation on cell entries with tooltip describing invalid condition [5]
 - [ ] Tutorial popup instead of tutorial model [5]
 - [ ] Resistance calculator [4]
   - [ ] Link to engineers edge website